International Internal Audit Awareness Month

 This quote, from the McKinsey report Building the internal-audit function of the future, rightly highlights how agility is now central to internal auditor effectiveness in light of fast-changing business environments.

-This extra level of digital diligence requires audit teams to constantly iterate and review audit systems (both in-person and online) to make sure up-to-date processes are being followed, confidentiality is guaranteed and databases are shored up.
+This extra level of digital diligence requires audit teams to constantly iterate and review audit systems (both in person and online) to ensure that up-to-date processes are being followed, confidentiality is guaranteed, and databases are shored up.

-So here’s an Internal Audit Awareness Month hack – every internal audit department needs to make sure that internal control is “appropriate and effective” for the job at hand of protecting and improving overall business operation, and adapting business processes and controls where required.
+So here’s an Internal Audit Awareness Month hack: every internal audit department must ensure that internal control is “appropriate and effective” for protecting and improving overall business operations and adapting business processes and controls where required.

 Don’t Fight Digitally-Driven Internal Audits